clarkgrg/Trivia/part2.md

 export * from "./question/question-screen"
 ```

-Let’s replace the welcome and demo screens that come with Bowser with this new screen.
+Let’s replace the welcome and demo screens that come with Ignite CLI with this new screen.
 Now our `app/navigation/main-navigator.tsx` should look like this:

 ```Javascript
 import { createStackNavigator } from "@react-navigation/stack"